White-tailed eagle: Reintroduction

 The white-tailed eagle is also being reintroduced to Ireland, where its Irish name of Iolar Mara (sea eagle) reflects its historic association with the island's long coast.
-The Irish program was begun in the summer of 2007.
+The Irish programme was begun in the summer of 2007.
 Fifteen to twenty young eagles from Norway are being released each spring into the Killarney National Park in the south-west of Ireland.
 This comprehensive project will last a number of years, with many more eagles being released.
 The species has a rich history on the island but became extinct in Ireland in the 1900s due to persecution from landowners.
 The last pair bred on the coast of Mayo in 1912.
-In 2007, a hundred local sheep farmers gathered at Kerry airport to protest the eagles' arrival.
+In 2007, a hundred local sheep farmers gathered at Kerry airport to protest against the eagles' arrival.
 Irish Farming Association Hill Committee chairman Mr O'Leary said he had no doubt the eagles would take lambs.
 Since their reintroduction seven eagles have been confirmed poisoned in County Kerry, two suspected of having been poisoned, and one shot.
 A 13th eagle released in Kerry was shot in Northern Ireland.
 Twenty more eagles were due for release in 2010.
 However, Dr Allan Mee, in charge of the sea eagle project, stated "the continuing loss of eagles to poisoning had cast a shadow over the future of the ambitious programme."
 The first white-tailed eagle breeding pair since 1912 nested one hundred years later on Lough Derg (Loch Deirgeirt), marking a great success for the Irish reintroduction programme.
 In early May 2013, the first eaglets were born in Ireland since the re-introduction programme began; one in the Killarney National Park and two in County Clare.
 In Spring 2015, five nests hatched chicks in four counties in Ireland – Clare, Cork, Galway and Kerry.

 In 2019, a reintroduction project on the Isle of Wight was approved by the British government.
 It is hoped that establishing a breeding population in the coastal county will lead to the species re-colonising the South Coast.
 Following the release of six juveniles on the island in 2019, individuals were sighted across Southern England, and one of the six, a male named Culver (after Culver Down, a local landmark on the Isle of Wight near the town of Sandown) embarked on a tour of South-East England shortly after being released, and was sighted over Central London after ranging through Hampshire, East Sussex and Surrey, continuing through Essex, Kent and West Sussex.

 In May 2021, the group leading the Isle of Wight reintroduction project, the Roy Dennis Wildlife Foundation, were given permission by Natural England to start a second reintroduction project, this time in Norfolk, thus reintroducing the white-tailed eagle to East Anglia.
-Up to 60 birds are to be released over a span of 10 years at Wild Ken Hill in West Norfolk.
+Up to 60 birds were to be released over a span of 10 years at Wild Ken Hill in West Norfolk but the project was cancelled after the estate withdrew.
+Wild continental birds are increasingly seen in East Anglia.